themis-project/themis-finals-infrastructure/README.md

 end
 ```

+#### Team options

 Each team is described in its own section.
-There should be specified a team alias (for internal use), team name, subnetwork address and game machine's address.
+There should be specified a team alias (for internal use), team name, network and game machine (the one with vulnerable services) address.
 For instance,

 ``` ruby
 team 'team_1' do